DaveMielke/NBP/b2g/ui/doc/navigation.rst

 the braille display to the right such that the visible portion of the current line begins with that character.

-These key combinations perform actions on editable text fields:
+These key combinations perform actions within input areas:

 Space+Dot8+a (dot 1)
   Select all of the text.